July 9th, 2019 Last Updated on: September 22nd, 2022

 9. The Journey Museum and Learning Center, Rapid City, SD

-This immersive museum houses five major prehistoric and historic collections of art, artifacts, and exhibits to shed light on history from the Black Hills and Native American culture.
-Art collections and galleries feature the unique telling of the history of the Western Great Plains through the eyes of the Lakota people, as well as the historic pioneers who settled there and the contemporary scientists who study the archeological and natural history of the location.
+This immersive museum houses five major prehistoric and historic collections of art, artifacts, and exhibits to shed light on the Black Hills and Native American culture.
+Art collections and galleries feature the unique telling of the story of the Western Great Plains through the eyes of the Lakota people, as well as the historic pioneers who settled there and the contemporary scientists who study the archeology of the location.
 They run several educational programs and have many dynamic and interactive displays and outdoor exhibits from several renowned Native artists.

-There are over a hundred Native American museums throughout the country – too many to list them all here!
-We strongly encourage you to visit the ones on this list or to do your own research and find Native American museums near you.
+There are over a hundred American Indian museums throughout the country—too many to list them all here!
+We strongly encourage you to visit the ones on this list or to do your own research and find American Indian museums near you.
 Exploring these important places allows you to appreciate some of the nation’s hidden gems of cultural and historical significance.